doublecloud/transfer/docs/architecture-overview.md

 1. **Introduction**: An overview of the purpose and goals of the system.
 2. **Systems Overview**: A brief overview of current systems that require different approaches for data synchronization.
+3. **Architecture Overviw**: High level principles around {{ data-transfer-name }} architecture.
-3. **Replication Techniques**: Description of the main replication techniques and application scenarios.
+4. **Replication Techniques**: Description of the main replication techniques and application scenarios.
 4. **Data Integrity**: Discussion of how to achieve data integrity across different types of storages and possible design decisions.
 5. **Challenges**: Description of the main challenges encountered while building the system as a service.
 6. **Case Studies**: In-depth analysis of some case studies where the system was used and how it helped.